kdheepak/blog/content/34-neovim-quality-of-life-features.md

 summary: Three features in neovim that can make you more productive
 ---

-I want to share three features in `neovim` quality of life improvements over `vim`, that are built in to the editor.
+I want to share three features in `neovim` quality of life improvements over `vim` that are built in to the editor.

 # Live Substition